brubinsztein/bar_radar/README.md

 - Sun exposure is calculated via a local microservice (`sun-exposure-service`), which now also uses OpenWeatherMap for cloud cover.
 - The app is optimized for rapid prototyping, but as the CSV grows, performance and scalability will become a concern.

-### Next Steps: Microservice Backend
+### Venues Microservice (venues-service)
-- **Short-term:** Continue prototyping with CSV, but optimize loading (progressive, async, defer non-essential work).
-- **Mid-term:** Build a Node.js/Express microservice that:
-  - Loads the CSV into memory or a database.
-  - Exposes a `/venues` endpoint for location-based queries.
+- A new Node.js/Express microservice (`venues-service`) loads venue data from a CSV file and exposes a `/venues` endpoint for location-based queries.
-  - (Later) Moves to Supabase/Postgres for persistent, scalable storage.
-- **Long-term:** Support user-submitted data, richer metadata, and advanced queries via Supabase.
+- This service is designed to be easily swapped to use Supabase/Postgres in the future.
+- The app will connect to this service once the real v1 CSV is finalized.

 ### Why This Plan?
 - Keeps prototyping fast and flexible.